Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 ## Smart results from across your work tools
 The Microsoft 365 Copilot extension brings together tickets, files, documents, and tasks from multiple applications, empowering you to resolve issues, collaborate with teammates, and move projects forward, from Microsoft 365 Copilot.
 With every search, you’re equipped to make faster decisions, complete tasks efficiently, and drive productivity throughout your day.

 The Microsoft 365 Copilot extension makes your Copilot search results more personal.
 It ensures that the things you have spent time on are prioritized for you.
-To illustrate this, imagine two employees searching the same keyword "Q3 plan".
-Without the extension, they might get a generic list of all documents matching "Q3 plan" primarily from Microsoft 365 applications.
+To illustrate this, imagine two employees searching the same thing "Q3 plan".
+Without the extension, they will both get a list of relevant documents matching "Q3 plan" primarily from Microsoft 365 applications.

 With the extension, one employee might see the Confluence page they just read about Q3 marketing plans at the top, while another employee, might see a different result, perhaps a Google Drive doc they opened recently, at the top.
 Each gets a result tailored to what they were working on, bridging the gap between the Microsoft 365 and third-party apps you use at work.